AndrejStojkovic/Symmetry-Mod/README.md

 - Put it in the 'mods' folder.
 - Load game.

+## Status

+This mod is WIP and will be updated continously in the future.
+Things that are planned to be added: 3D Type of symmetry, Deleting one block and deleting all the other blocks in the symmetry and more...

 ## Commands list

 | Command name | Usage | Description |